cheikhmc/maze_solver/README.md

 ## Libraries and Technologies Used

 - **Flask**: Micro web framework for the backend.
-- **Uvicorn**: ASGI server for running the Flask app asynchronously.

 - **Babylon.js**: JavaScript library for 3D visualization.
 - **Bootstrap**: CSS framework for responsive design.
 - **SweetAlert2**: Library for beautiful alerts and modals.